 For six summers he (co)organized and co-directed the "German Summer in Sewanee" language immersion seminar at the University of the South, Sewanee, TN.
 In 2005 he was a visiting scholar for the "Rutgers University in Berlin" summer program and in the summers of 2008 and 2010 he was a visiting professor at Salzburg College in Salzburg, Austria.
 At Gordon College, he heads the German program and co-directs the Linguistics major and minor program.
 In 2006, Dr. Thuswaldner received Gordon’s Distinguished Junior Faculty Award.

-Dr. Thuswaldner has organized many academic panels and has presented numerous papers at national and international conferences in the US and in Europe and has published articles on Christoph Martin Wieland, Thomas Bernhard, Michael Haneke, Michael Scharang, Stanley Hauerwas, literary theory, linguistics, German and Austrian literature, culture, politics and religion.
-He has also published more than fifty articles and book reviews have also appeared in German, Austrian, and American newspapers, such as Salzburger Nachrichten, Die Furche, Die Zeit, and The Salem News.
-In 2006 he co-organized an international cultural studies conference at Gordon College partially funded by the Lily Endowment Inc. featuring Dr. Cornel West as keynote speaker.
-With Dr. Armin Eidherr (University of Salzburg) and Nicholas Brooks (Salzburg Institute of Gordon College) he has been organizing the symposia of the Salzburg Institute of Gordon College at the University of Salzburg and at Gordon College.
-Dr. Thuswaldner's reasearch has been supported by Gordon College, the University of North Carolina at Chapel Hill, Washington University in St. Louis, the University of Salzburg, the Modern Language Association, the American Academy of Religion, and the Austrian Federal Ministry of Science and Research.
+Dr. Thuswaldner has organized many academic panels and has presented numerous papers at national and international conferences in the U.S. and in Europe and has published articles on Christoph Martin Wieland, Thomas Bernhard, Michael Haneke, Michael Scharang, Stanley Hauerwas, literary theory, linguistics, German and Austrian literature, culture, politics and religion.
+He has also published more than fifty articles and book reviews in German, Austrian, and American newspapers and magazines, such as Salzburger Nachrichten, Die Furche, Die Zeit, and The Salem News.
+Dr. Thuswaldner’s research has been supported by the Stefan Zweig Centre of the University of Salzburg, the Dietrich W. Botstiber Foundation, the Austrian Culötural Forum New York, Gordon College, the University of North Carolina at Chapel Hill, Washington University in St. Louis, the University of Salzburg, the Modern Language Association, the American Academy of Religion, and the Austrian Federal Ministry of Science and Research.